Paro Taa Dzong

 Zhabdrung Ngawang Namgyel

 Various religious objects occupy the second storey.
-At the front are objects or artifacts related to animals and insects of Bhutan.
+At the front are objects or artefacts related to animals and insects of Bhutan.
 The first storey displays bamboo products and farming materials.
-The ground floor exhibits include arms and weapons, along with the castle of Lu (a subterranean de-ity).
-On the periphery are antiques from the 18th and 19th century and a cup belonging to the first Desi.
+The ground floor exhibits include arms and weapons, along with the castle of Lu (a subterranean deity).
+On the periphery are antiques from the 18th and 19th centuries and a cup belonging to the first Desi.
 At the front are antiques of bronze and copper.
 Outside the exit is the Baza Guru prayer wheel and a portrait of Gyelchen Zhi (kings of four directions) carved on stones.
 Historically, the ground floor was used as the entrance, but today the top floor serves as the entrance and the ground floor as the exit

 Timing to Visit National Museam

-Timing to visit the national Museam of Bhutan should know the following:
+Timing to visit the National Museam of Bhutan should know the following:

 From Tuesday to Saturday, the museam opens from 9 Am to 4 Pm.